 I love how clearly “gay” describes my primary and dominant attraction.
 I love how it can apply to a person of any gender.
 I love how fun it is to say, practically forcing the lips into a smile.
 It can literally mean “happy”!
 Indeed, it is a joyous word, and I’m elated to claim it now.

-“Queer” is definitely still okay.
-I like how it connects me to the rest of my LGBTQ+ family.
+“Queer” is definitely still okay with me.
+I like how it connects me to the rest of my LGBTQIA+ family.
 I like the space it allows for my sexual fluidity.
 I’m more likely to use this term for myself if I ever find myself in a relationship with a guy.
 But “gay” feels good right now.
 “Gay” feels like home.

 The Rainbow Lining